-- Issuance of Employment Gold Cards: As of the end of February 2021, 2,243 employment gold cards have been issued, including 1,541 to persons working in business, 241 to persons working in science and technology, 169 to persons working in culture and arts, 146 to persons working in finance, 138 to persons working in education, 7 to persons working in architectural design and one to a person working in physical education. - (2) Relaxing of other regulations related to work, residence, and dependents: As of the end of January 2021, a total of 1,739 5-year work permits have been issued to foreign professionals, 162 jobseeking visas have been issued and 38 individual work permits for adult children have been approved.
-Free artist work permits have been issued to 172 people, and 385 dependents of foreign professionals who have obtained permanent residence have applied for permanent residence. - (3) Number of foreign professionals in Taiwan: The number of foreign professionals has grown significantly, reaching 39,522 as of the end of December 2020.
-After passage of the Foreign Talent Act, the number of work permits issued to foreign professional increased notably, adding 8,595 people for a 27.8% increase to 30,927.
-Up through the end of December 2019, the number of work permits issued was 33,722, an increase of 9% over the total of 30,927 before the Act was implemented at the end of 2017.
+- (1) Issuance of Employment Gold Cards: As of the end of February 2020, 614 employment gold cards have been issued, including 339 to persons working in the field of business, 108 to persons working in the field of science and technology, 67 to persons working in the field of culture and arts, 43 to persons working in the field of education, 52 to persons working in the field of finance, and 5 to persons working in the field of architectural design. - (2) Loosening of other regulations related to work, residence, and dependents: As of February 29, 2020, a total of 618 5-year work permits have been issued to foreign professionals, and 17 job-seeking visas, and 32 individual work permits for adult children have been approved.
+Free artist work permits have been issued to 97 people.
+As of January 31, 2019, 271 family members of foreign professionals who have obtained permanent residence have applied for permanent residence. - (3) Number of foreign professionals in Taiwan: As of the end of December 2019, there were 33,722 valid employment permits issued, an increase of 9% from 30,927 before the implementation of the law at the end of 2017.